312hzeng/HealthDiary/README.md

 * users are able to log in and sign up
 * users are able to view their own health data
 * users are able to view others' health data
-* the app will warn the user when the user sleep for less than 5 hours for a day
 * the app will store the user info in a database system

 **Optional Nice-to-have Stories**